-20 Types of Philodendron Plants Varieties with Names & Pictures
+20 Philodendron Plants for Indoors with Names and Pictures

 Philodendron Plants Collage

-The growth habits in Philodendron plants can be epiphytic, hemiepiphytic, or rarely terrestrial.
+The growth habits in Philodendron Varieties can be epiphytic, hemiepiphytic, or rarely terrestrial.
 Some plants can show a combination of these growth habits depending on the environment.

 Philodendrons have some unique structures called cataphylls.
 These are modified leaves that surround and protect the newly forming leaves.